SheikhAnandee/Global-IT-Masters-Program-Analysis/README.md

 Later we used the scraped data to understand the demographics and correlations using Tableau Dashboard.

-You can visit the public Dashboard [here:](https://public.tableau.com/app/profile/sheikh.anandee.hasan/viz/Book3_17640035376900/TuitionComparisonDashboard)
+You can visit the public Dashboard 1 [here:](https://public.tableau.com/app/profile/sheikh.anandee.hasan/viz/GlobalAnalysisofOn-CampusComputerScienceITMastersPrograms/TuitionComparisonDashboard) and Dashboard 2 [here:](https://public.tableau.com/app/profile/sheikh.anandee.hasan/viz/GlobalAnalysisofOn-CampusComputerScienceITMastersPrograms_17642456408750/Dashboard2?publish=yes)

 # Build from sources and run the selenium scrapper
 1) Clone the repo